DJJugglesJ/AI-Installer/README.md

   - See [`docs/performance_flags.md`](docs/performance_flags.md) for defaults and trade-offs by GPU family.

 ## Windows / WSL2 notes
 - AI-Hub is designed to run inside a Linux environment.
-On Windows, enable WSL2, install Ubuntu 22.04, and run the installer from that WSL shell.
-Native Windows launch flows are being developed in parallel with WSL parity checks so that the same manifests, runtime bundles, and launcher features behave consistently across platforms.
+On Windows, enable WSL2, install Ubuntu 22.04, and run the installer from that WSL shell when you want the bash-first experience.
+A native PowerShell installer (`install.ps1`) now mirrors the core flags, provisions workspaces, validates tooling with `winget`/`choco`, writes logs to `%LOCALAPPDATA%\AIHub\logs`, and creates Desktop/Start Menu shortcuts without requiring WSL.
-- The installer expects to manage Linux packages and create launchers inside the WSL distribution; Windows-native paths or shells are not supported.
-Windows Desktop shortcuts are generated via WSL tooling when available.
+- WSL-aware launchers remain available for ROCm/WSL-first workflows, but `.lnk` files now target PowerShell directly when running on Windows so shortcut creation no longer depends on `wsl.exe`.
 - **Windows entry points:** `launcher/aihub_menu.bat` and `launcher/aihub_menu.ps1` call the Python helper `launcher/aihub_menu.py`, which mirrors `aihub_menu.sh` actions, performs lightweight GPU detection (including DirectML hints), and logs to `%LOCALAPPDATA%\AIHub\logs\install.log` on Windows (or `~/.config/aihub/install.log` under WSL).
 Use these when creating `.lnk` shortcuts on Windows.
 - **GPU probes:** `launcher/detect_gpu.ps1` and `launcher/detect_gpu.bat` emit the same detection summary as the Linux launcher while guiding Windows users toward WSL2 when shell-based actions are required.
 - **Running inside WSL:** Launch `aihub_menu.sh` directly or run `python launcher/aihub_menu.py --list-actions` for a headless-friendly menu.
 Actions that depend on the shell helpers still require a WSL bash environment; the Windows `.bat`/`.ps1` wrappers will emit a log message if bash is unavailable.